Frallan1999/Time-series-analysis/README.md

 # Time Series Analysis

-This repository contains assignments, functions, and lecture notes for learning time series analysis.
+This repository contains assignments, functions, and lecture notes for the course time series analysis at LTH.

 ## Structure
 - `data/` → datasets